 Certain matters discussed below in this Annual Report on Form 10-K are "forward-looking statements" intended to qualify for the safe harbors from liability established by the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements can generally be identified as such because the context of the statement includes phrases such as the Company "believes," "expects" or other words of similar import.
+These forward-looking statements can generally be identified as such because the context of the statements include phrases such as the Company "believes," "expects" or other words of similar import.
 Similarly, statements that describe the Company's future plans, objectives or goals are also forwarding-looking statements.
 Such forward-looking statements are subject to certain risks and uncertainties which could cause actual results or outcomes to differ materially from those currently anticipated.
 Factors that could affect actual results or outcomes include, without limitation, the factors set forth in "Risk Factors."
-Shareholders, potential investors, and other readers are urged to consider these and other factors in evaluating the forward-looking statements, and are cautioned not to place undue reliance on such forward-looking statements.
-The forward-looking statements included are only made as of the date of this Annual Report on Form 10-K and the Company undertakes no obligation to publicly update such forward-looking statements to reflect subsequent events or circumstances.
+Shareholders, potential investors, and other readers are urged to consider these and other factors in evaluating the forward-looking statements included are only made as of the date of this Annual Report on Form 10-K and the Company undertakes no obligation to publicly update such forward-looking statements to reflect subsequent events or circumstances.